garrettkrohn/portfolio/src/pages/posts/lazygit.md

 <space> -- this will select all of the changes to the file under the cursor
 <c> -- this will open a prompt to enter a commit message

-navigate to the branch window below with <j>
+navigate to the branch window below with <l>
 <P> -- pushes the changes up to the repo
 ```

+And just like that we have pushed a commit up!